Why Some Outfits Look Expensive Instantly on Brown Skin

 The Cheap Dress That Looks Designer

 You've seen it.
-Someone walks in wearing what's clearly a basic outfit, nothing particularly special about the cut or fabric.
+Someone walks in wearing what's clearly a basic outfit, nothing special about the cut or fabric.
 But somehow it looks expensive.

 The difference usually isn't the price tag.
 It's the color.